 Before your wife is told you should have the men in your support group (you are in a support group by now, right?) pray for the Lord’s hand on your marriage.
 Spend a few days asking the Lord to heal your wife and lay the outcome at His feet.
 God’s involvement in what will be a bloody process at best is critical.

-Once she knows the situation:
+Once your wife knows the situation:

 - Expect an emotional roller coaster that could last for months.
 It won’t be easy and you need to be prepared for the long haul.
 This race is a grueling marathon, not a sprint.

 - If she asks you questions about the details of what you’ve done, answer them truthfully and carefully; try to avoid being overly graphic.
 Your words will paint the scenes of a video in her mind that she will run over and over again.
 Answering her questions truthfully are an important part of the process of rebuilding trust.
 (Wives, please see my comments below on asking the details).